Guillembc23/Guillembc23/README.md

   Shell scripts and exercises focused on parallel computing on MareNostrum5 and on AWS EC2 services.

 - 💻 **Codeforces**
-  C++ implementations of Codeforces problems on live div.2 and div.1+div.2 rounds performed with my account GuillemBC.
+  C++ implementations of Codeforces problems on a live round, performed with my account GuillemBC.

 ---